MadalinaCodes/AutomationTesting.Selenium.Py.PyCharm/README.md

 		pip install behave
 		pip install behave-html-formatter

 	We will also install the Gherkin and Ini pluggins, in order to create reports.
+For this we will navigate to Settings, select Plugins, then search for Gherkin and Ini and add them to PyCharm.

 III.
 The browser.py file creates the Browser class and initializes the browser and waits.